tomi-vanek/openapi-routing/README.md

 This library makes it really simple to implement a microservice "the right way" - starting from definition of microservice interface - the contract to client applications, and implementing the request handlers in directory and file structure that is determined by paths defined in the interface - in OpenAPI schema.

 OpenAPI schema is treated as ultimate __single source of truth__ by describing and declaring interface / contract of our microservice.
 From this contract are derived all the routing rules.
-Routing library calls appropriate handling functions according the routing rules.
+The routing library calls appropriate handling functions according the routing rules.
 Handler functions are implementations of microservice behavior / functionality, they take request parameters and respond with resulting data.
 The response with headers and data is composited in the routing library.

 The `openapi-routing` library serves as a lightweight routing specified by Open API 3 in _Node.js_.
 This library does not need Express or any other framework, it uses just vanila JavaScript in _Node.js_.
 But of course it coexists seamlesly with any framework.